 ButtonSecondary component with the

 SecureView component.
-The following code shows how we can do that (for brevity, some of the code was excluded):
+The following code shows how we can do that (parts of code excluded for brevity):

 w must be present in the

 And that's how we can use the

 SecureView React component to conditionally render a React component.

 SecureView React component, we could've also easily used the previously shown